Macrometacorp/tutorial-cryptotrading/README.md

 Go to `http://crypto.gdn1.s3-website-us-east-1.amazonaws.com/`

-Login using your own credentials or the default ones.
+Log in using your own credentials or the default ones.

 Start the Node server locally to see the data on the Graphs.